MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-opportunity-optimization.md

 - You can map your processes to the equivalent design in Dynamics 365 and measure the impact of your changes.
 - You can create a workable definition of the project that doesn't rely on individual written requirements.

+## How to map processes

 To map your processes effectively, you need the right people and tools.
 You need a business stakeholder who owns and leads the process in the operation.
 They can make the decisions about the process structure and investment.
 You also need one or more subject matter experts (SMEs) who know how the process works in the real world.
 They can provide the scenarios and variations for each process.
+When you use the business process catalog, we recommend that you assign a business stakeholder and a SME to each of the end-to-end, business process area, and business processes in the catalog at a minimum.
+Each of the end-to-end articles and business process area articles in the business process guides include a section that describes the typical stakeholders.
+Use these as a starting point to make sure you engage the right people in your organization.

 You can use any tools that help you draw and share your processes quickly and easily.
 For example, you can use sticky notes, pens, and whiteboards to start, and transfer the drawings and comments to more sophisticated applications later.
 The key is to make the process mapping interactive and visual, not a series of documents that require long approvals.
+The business processes that are documented in the business process guide include flow diagrams that are created using Microsoft Visio.
+You can leverage these diagrams as a starting point for documenting your business processes and identifying where there may be differences.
+The diagrams that are published in the business process guides are available for download at [https://aka.ms/businessprocessflow](https://aka.ms/businessprocessflow).
+New diagrams are uploaded about four times per year.

-You should map your processes early in the project implementation.
-This helps you analyze the opportunities for improvement and create the right baseline for the project.
-You should also review and update your processes regularly to keep up with the changing needs of your business and the latest capabilities of the product.
+Mapping your processes should begin before a decision to purchase a new technology solution or at the latest during the pre-sales phase to establish a basic business process scope.
+If you are already live with your technology solution, we recommend that you document the processes as they are implemented and keep the documentation up to date.
+This foundational step allows you to analyze opportunities for improvement and set a clear baseline for your project or future goals and projects.
+The process documentation should evolve continuously throughout implementation and beyond, adapting to changing business needs and leveraging the capabilities of the product.

+To implement effective business process governance, leverage the business process catalog.
+Use it as a central repository to document, manage, and govern your business processes.
+Establish guidelines for process documentation, approval workflows, and regular reviews to ensure alignment with organizational goals and continuous improvement.

 ## How to model your future processes